 The trail between Peaceful Valley and Camp Dick is only about a mile long, but it offers a nice, little pond on the north side of the trail.
 The pond is fed by Middle St. Vrain Creek and is bordered on the bank by a huge rock formation.
-As always, use caution if you decide to get a view from the top of the dominant rock of the formation.

 The Buchanan Pass trailhead lies at the western edge of Camp Dick and can be reached by car.
 The parking lot can be full on weekends, even if summer is shrinking.
 But parking can be found lower down the campground complex.
 You can then walk to the trailhead.

 The trailhead, which is also referred to as the Middle St. Vrain trailhead, is a gateway to several destinations - and ways to reach them.
 The Buchanan Pass trail follows the creek until it heads south to 11,837-foot Buchanan Pass.
 A spur of the trail continues to head north from this junction to Gibraltar Lake and the St. Vrain Lake.
 Trails also go to Red Deer Lake (10,372 feet) and Coney Creek.
 Beaver Creek Trail and St. Vrain Mountain Trail are also accessible off the Buchanan Pass Trail.